xinminsu/agsi/README.md

 ## Features

-a Visual Studio Code extension that automates the installation of the Agoric SDK.
+a Visual Studio Code extension that automates the installation of the Agoric SDK[https://agoric.com/documentation/getting-started/before-using-agoric.html#quick-start].
 This extension should install all dependencies as well as upgrade previously installed versions.

 > Tip: Many popular extensions utilize animations.
 This is an excellent way to show off your extension!
 We recommend short, focused animations that are easy to follow.